rstudio/tfprobability/README.md

 - ...
 - ...
 - bijector R class (ideally just a closure, not R6 - low prio)

-Installation will be taken care of in the `tensorflow` package.
-It's important that TF and TFP version are "in sync".

 For modules not listed in this list (`edward2`, ...)
 I suggest not implementing anything until we have more information about their state in TFP (some stuff might be under heavy development or outdated).